-Any restraint incident will be recorded using the Trust electronic form and we will complete a body map form that indicates holds used.
+Any restraint incident will be recorded using the HET Incident Reporting System.
 Parents/carers are always informed of any restraint used immediately.

 4.3 Reporting and recording concerns about a child or young person

 In our school any individual can contact the DSL or a Deputy DSL if they have concerns about a pupil.
 Staff understand through training that they must report without delay disclosures or information identifying harm to the DSL using the school's process.
 Staff will make a brief, accurate and verbatim record of the concerns including the child's own words (if a disclosure/allegation) or the evidence that has led to the concerns.
 This report is given to the DSL who will analyse risk and refer onwards as necessary and appropriate.